 I, for the record, have tended to side with Microsoft on this: not on the general question of anti-competitive practices, for which Microsoft deserves far greater condemnation than the computer industry and various governments have allowed it to escape with, but on the AARD code specifically; and not then for the disingenuous error message and the code’s obfuscation, which I always thought childish and quickly also regarded as despicable, but for Microsoft’s general disposition to DR DOS.

-To clear all doubt about my attitude to the AARD code and DR DOS: had the same AARD tests been coded without disguise and such that failure had instead warned frankly that Microsoft Windows is written for execution on MS-DOS, even had it added that other execution is at the user’s own risk and voids support from Microsoft, then I would not agree that Microsoft had wronged anyone.
+To clear all doubt about my attitude to the AARD code and DR DOS: had the AARD tests been coded without disguise, with failure warning frankly that Microsoft Windows is written for execution on MS-DOS, even if adding that other execution is at the user’s own risk and voids support from Microsoft, then I would not agree that Microsoft had wronged anyone.

 To Microsoft, by my reckoning, DR DOS was an imitator of MS-DOS.
-In assessing Microsoft’s disposition to DR DOS, I must think how I would react if I had a designed and implemented something, and someone copied my design into a distinct implementation of their own.
-I would have to accept that copyright law gives me no protection and I might console myself with the proverb about imitation being flattery, but I would think it outrageously unjust if some law somehow had me owe something to the imitator.
+In assessing Microsoft’s reaction to DR DOS, I must think what would be own reaction if I had designed and implemented something, and someone copied my design into a distinct implementation of their own.
+I would have to accept that copyright law gives me no protection and I might console myself with the proverb about imitation being flattery, but I would think it outrageously unjust if some law would somehow have me owe anything to the imitator.